JessyDT/JessyDT/README.md

 - 👋 Hi, I’m @JessyDT
 - 👀 I’m interested in
-- 🌱 I’m currently learning javascri and php
+- 🌱 I’m currently learning javascript and php
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...